geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 ## Server-Side Rendering

 At the beginning of the project, I was sure I could take advantage of SSR.
-I had set up a few projects in JS that leveraged SSR in the past and studied libraries like [nextjs](https://zeit.co/blog/next) carefully.
+I had set up a few projects in JS that leveraged SSR in the past, and studied libraries like [nextjs](https://zeit.co/blog/next) carefully.

-On the JVM, it is a bit less common, but I managed to pull off something using [J2V8](https://github.com/eclipsesource/J2V8/).
+On the JVM, it is a bit less common, but I managed to pull something off using [J2V8](https://github.com/eclipsesource/J2V8/).

 The truth is SSR is a trade-off and I think most of web applications don't need to invest precious time in server-rendered javascript.